This set of Waste Water Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Chemical Reactions Associated with Water Treatment”.

 c) 0.66 and 0.9 respectively.

 d) 0.66 in both the cases

-Explanation: The value of activity coefficient for monovalent ion is 0.9.
-The value of activity coefficient for divalent ion is 0.66.
+Explanation: The value of the activity coefficient for the monovalent ion is 0.9.
+The value of the activity coefficient for the divalent ion is 0.66.
 The activity coefficients for neutral species is negligible.

 19. In water treatment which factor which has a major control over reaction selectivity and product distribution?

 d) ionic concentration

 Explanation: The pH has a major control over reaction stability and product distribution.
 The pH determines whether the reactant species are catalyst or ionic.
 Control of the pH will result in an acceleration of desired pathways.